kgallagher52/Next-Chat/README.md

 # Next-Chat
-This application is a fun application showing the full use of Next.JS with an express server with full authentication using a mongoDB database.
+This application is a fun application showing the full use of Next.JS with an express server with full authentication using passport & mongoDB database.

 ## Technologies